40 Reflections: 40 days of raw recollections during the Lenten Season

 We continued our visit, scrolling through pictures of his grandchildren and listening to stories about volleyball games they attend and the cakes baked together in their kitchen.

 The wind picked up and in his jokey grandfather tone he reached for his vest on the seat in front of him and said, “I should go ask my daughter if she can get me the sleeves for this jacket she bought me!”
-I laughed, channeling my father and father-in-law and joining in on the conversation…” Maybe she’s saving up for the rest!” we laughed.
+I laughed, channeling my father’s humor and joining in on the conversation…” Maybe she’s saving up for the rest!” we laughed.

 On the way out, the grandmother from Texas and I caught back up to each other and her husband told me it was her birthday, so I sang “Las Mañanitas” to her and she sang along, blushing.
 She let out a deep sigh, “Ai, ai, ai, I haven’t sung that in years.
 Gracias.
 Muchas gracias.”
 It reminded me of when I’d sing it to my Godmother over the phone every year until she passed away.